 Since the delay of 5 milliseconds before starting to look for a block mark is used after all si read instructions regardless of the speed and direction of the tape, the programmer must insure that the head of the tape unit selected is in an erased section of tape if the si read instruction is given while the tape is at rest or required to change direction of motion.
-In such cases, the tape unit starts to look for a block mark when at rest or moving very slowly, and this causes the If the unit is running in different directions during the recording and reading of a word on the tape, the word must be rearranged either before the rc order or after the rd order to obtain it in the desired form.
-Hereafter, in reference to the 5.1 millisecond delay, we will simply write 5.
+If this is not done, the tape unit starts to look for a block mark when at rest or moving very slowly, and this causes the If the unit is running in different directions during the recording and reading of a word on the tape, the word must be rearranged either before the rc order or after the rd order to obtain it in the desired form.
+Hereafter, in reference to the 5.1 millisecond delay we will simply write 5.

 reading operation to be marginal--a line of information on the tape might be misinterpreted as a block mark, causing the tape unit to read the succeeding lines into the In-Out Register.
 If the si read instruction is always given so that the head is in an erased section of tape until the tape reaches normal speed in the desired direction, then although the unit will be searching for a block mark while moving slowly, there will be no information on the tape which can be misread as a block mark.
-An si read followed by an rd, followed by a second si read, would insure that the tape unit is up to mormal speed after the second si read.

 The computer can perform internal (non in-out) instructions while the delay is being counted and the unit is searching for a block mark.
 Unless the programmer knows exactly how much blank tape exists between the point at which he gave the si read order and the first word after the block mark, he cannot program for more than 7.7 milliseconds of computation between the si and the next rd or bi instructions.
 If the words are recorded on the tape at maximum density, the programmer may perform 2.56 milliseconds of internal orders between successive rd orders; if the recording was made at lower density, more time will be available between successive rd orders.
 As long as the word in the In-Out Register is read before the first line of the next word arrives, no program alarm will occur.